Dylan Strome

-Dylan William Strome (born March 7, 1997) is a Canadian professional ice hockey centre for the Washington Capitals of the National Hockey League (NHL).
+Dylan William Strome (born March 7, 1997) is a Canadian professional ice hockey player who is a centre and alternate captain for the Washington Capitals of the National Hockey League (NHL).
 Ahead of the 2015 NHL entry draft, Strome was considered a top prospect, and was selected third overall by the Arizona Coyotes.
 He has also played for the Chicago Blackhawks.

 Playing career

 Junior career and NHL draft

 Strome started to gain attention as a minor midget hockey player with the Toronto Marlboros of the Greater Toronto Hockey League (GTHL), where he was named the league's Player of the Year for the 2012–13 season.